TITLE 92: TRANSPORTATION

 b) Fees

-1) A one-time fee sufficient to offset the cost of the program will be charged for each DUI memorial marker and commemorative plaque installed by the Department.
-The fees, as of January 1, 2008, will be $150 for each DUI memorial marker and $50 for each commemorative plaque.
-A commemorative plaque cannot be installed without a DUI memorial marker.
+1) Except as provided in subsection (b)(4), a one-time fee sufficient to offset the cost of the program will be charged to the qualifying relative for each DUI or fatal accident memorial marker and commemorative plaque installed by the Department.
+The fees, as of January 1, 2008, will be $150 for each DUI or fatal accident memorial marker and $50 for each commemorative plaque.
+A commemorative plaque cannot be installed without a DUI or fatal accident memorial marker.

-2) The Department will periodically adjust the fees to reflect the current cost of installing and maintaining the signing with adjustments subject to rulemaking.
+2) The Department will periodically adjust the fees to reflect the current cost of installing and maintaining the signs with adjustments subject to rulemaking.

-3) Once the fee is paid for a DUI memorial marker or a commemorative plaque and the marker or plaque is installed, the Department will maintain the marker or plaque for the entire 2-year period provided in Section 549.500(c)(3) without any additional cost to the qualified relative.
-(See Section 20(f) of the Act.)
+3) Once the fee is paid for a DUI or fatal accident memorial marker or a commemorative plaque and the marker or plaque is installed, the Department will maintain the marker or plaque for the entire 2-year period provided in Section 549.500(c)(3) without any additional cost to the qualified relative.
+(See Sections 20(c) and 23.1(f) of the Act.)

 c) Placing and Maintaining Memorial Markers and Commemorative Plaques

-1) The DUI memorial markers and commemorative plaques shall only be placed by the Department.
+1) The DUI or fatal accident memorial markers and commemorative plaques shall only be placed by the Department.

-2) A DUI memorial marker and commemorative plaque shall be maintained for at least 2 years from the date the last person was memorialized on the plaque.
-(See Section 20(c) of the Act.)
+2) A DUI or fatal accident memorial marker and commemorative plaque shall be maintained for at least 2 years from the date the last person was memorialized on the plaque or, if no plaque is present, 2 years from the date the marker was erected.
+(See Sections 20(c) and 23.1(f) of the Act.)

 3) The Department has the right to install a marker at a location other than the location of the crash or to relocate a marker due to restricted room, property owner complaints, interference with essential traffic control devices, safety concerns, or other restrictions.
 In such cases, the Department may select an alternate location.
-(See Section 20(d) of the Act.)
+(See Sections 20(d) and 23.1(g) of the Act.)

-4) A DUI memorial marker and commemorative plaque may memorialize more than one victim who died as a result of the same crash.
-If one or more additional, unrelated DUI deaths subsequently occur in close proximity to an existing DUI memorial marker, the Department may use the same marker to memorialize the subsequent death or deaths by adding the names of the additional persons.
-(See Section 20(b) of the Act.)
+4) A DUI or fatal accident memorial marker and commemorative plaque may memorialize more than one victim who died as a result of the same crash.
+If one or more additional, unrelated DUI or reckless homicide deaths subsequently occur in close proximity to an existing DUI or fatal accident memorial marker, the Department may use the same marker to memorialize the subsequent death or deaths by adding the names of the additional persons.
+(See Sections 20(b) and 23.1(e) of the Act.)

-5) The Department shall secure the consent of any municipality before placing a DUI memorial marker within the corporate limits of the municipality.
-(Section 20(e) of the Act.)
+5) The Department shall secure the consent of any municipality before placing a DUI or fatal accident memorial marker within the corporate limits of the municipality.
+(Sections 20(e) and 23.1(h)) of the Act.)